Tadukoo/TadukooBukkitExperiments/README.md

 Wiki
 ----
-Information about Tadukoo Plugin can be found on tadukooverse.wikia.com, the main page for it is [here] (http://tadukooverse.wikia.com/wiki/Tadukoo Plugin).
+Information about Tadukoo Essentials can be found on tadukooverse.wikia.com, the main page for it is [here] (http://tadukooverse.wikia.com/wiki/Tadukoo Plugin).

 Copyright
 ---------

-Tadukoo Plugin is released under GNU's general public license (GPLv3), more information can be found [here](http://www.gnu.org/licenses/gpl.html).
+Tadukoo Essentials is released under GNU's general public license (GPLv3), more information can be found [here](http://www.gnu.org/licenses/gpl.html).